lagom/lagom/docs/manual/scala/gettingstarted/IntroGetStarted.md

    ```
    sbt -Dsbt.version=0.13.15 new https://github.com/lagom/lagom-scala.g8
    ```
+   Note: if you are on Windows and error shows: ```invalid system property 'sbt.version'```, then use the command with double quotes on -Dsbt.version so that it becomes as follows: ```sbt "-Dsbt.version=0.13.15" new https://github.com/lagom/lagom-scala.g8```

 1. The template prompts for the following parameters.
 Press `Enter` to accept the defaults or specify your own values: